ibm-cloud-docs/openshift/openshift_worker_add.md

     ```
     {: pre}

+2. List the existing custom labels on worker nodes in the worker pool that you want to label.
+    ```
+    ibmcloud oc worker-pool get -c <cluster_name_or_ID> --worker-pool <pool>
+    ```
+    {: pre}

-2. Label the worker pool with a `key=value` label.
+3. Label the worker pool with a `key=value` label.
 When you set a worker pool label, all the existing custom labels are replaced.
 To keep any existing custom labels on the worker pool, include those labels with this flag.

     You can also rename an existing label by assigning the same key a new value.
 However, do not modify the worker pool or worker node labels that are provided by default because these labels are required for worker pools to function properly.
 Modify only custom labels that you previously added.
-To list existing worker node labels, run `oc describe node <worker_node_private_IP>`.
     {: important}
     ```
     ibmcloud oc worker-pool label set <cluster_name_or_ID> --worker-pool <worker_pool_name_or_ID> --label <key=value>